Lloyd’s Introduction to Jurisprudence – 8th edition

 Michael Freeman, Professor of English Law, University College London and Barrister, Gray’s Inn

-Lloyd combines a substantial text with extracts from a wide range of authoritative sources.
-It contains extracts of the works of more than one hundred jurists, from Aristotle to Dworkin, and beyond.
-These find support by detailed as well as well-documented introductory sections – a textbook in themselves.
-Subsequently, those offer critical insight into the texts.
+Lloyd combines a substantial text with extracts from various authoritative sources.
+It contains extracts of the works of more than one hundred jurists, from Aristotle to Dworkin and beyond.
+These are supported by detailed and well-documented introductory sections—a textbook in themselves.
+Subsequently, those sections offer critical insight into the texts.
 Students and their teachers will profit from having in one book a wide-ranging compendium of legal thought.
-Lloyd is a library in ‘itself.
+Lloyd is a library in itself.

 2008